 Getting rid of the heads after the flowering process will help avoid the dispersion of unwanted bulbs that can be dug up during the growing season.

-How To Grow Bluebells
+How To Grow Bluebells in Australia

 It is easy to grow bluebell plants.
 They prosper in the shade and need the cold, moist soil.
 If you live where the winters are cold and wet, then you can grow them indoors by planting them in a pot.